Dario Maestripieri

-Dario Maestripieri (born 1964) is an Italian behavioral biologist who is known for his research and writings about biological aspects of behavior in nonhuman primates and humans.
+Dario Maestripieri (born 1964) is an Italian behavioral biologist known for his research and writings about biological aspects of behavior in human and nonhuman primates.
 He is currently a professor of Comparative Human Development, Evolutionary Biology, and Neurobiology at The University of Chicago.

 Background

 Maestripieri obtained a laurea in Biology in 1987 and a doctorate in psychobiology in 1992 from the Università di Roma La Sapienza, in Italy.

 After spending one year as a Visiting Researcher at the Sub-department of Animal Behaviour of the University of Cambridge in the U.K., he moved to Emory University in Atlanta, U.S.A., where he worked at the Yerkes National Primate Research Center from 1992 to 1999.
 He has been a professor at the University of Chicago since 1999.